Croquet Project: History

 From 2003 to 2006, the technology was developed under the leadership of its six principal architects with financial support from Hewlett-Packard, Viewpoints Research Institute Inc., the University of Wisconsin–Madison, University of Minnesota, Japanese National Institute of Communication Technology (NICT), and private individuals.
-On April 18, 2006, the project released a beta version of the Croquet SDK 1.0 in the open-source.
+On April 18, 2006, the project released a beta version of the Croquet Software development kit 1.0 in the open-source.
 Since then, the Croquet technology infrastructure has been successfully used by private industry to build and to deploy commercial-grade closed source collaborative applications.
 Open source production-grade software implementations for delivering secure, interactive, persistent, virtual workspaces for education and training have at the same time been developed and deployed at the University of Minnesota, University of Wisconsin–Madison, University of British Columbia, and Duke University.

 As of 2009, continued development of the original Croquet technology has also taken place through the Open Cobalt and Open Croquet projects.

-In 2018, Alan Kay’s team of engineers, Vanessa Freudenberg, Aran Lunzer, Yoshiki Ohshima, as well as Smith’s collaborator from Red Storm Entertainment, Brian Upton, joined Smith as co-founders of Croquet Corporation, to build a software system for creating multiuser digital experiences on the web.
-Croquet lets developers build real time multiuser apps without writing a single line of server code, or deploying or managing any servers.
-Croquet consists of a JavaScript library that grants access to its global network of public reflectors.

-In 2020, the company raised its first round of funding.
-The company is based in Los Angeles, California.